 “Choose neutral colors for big items like the hardscape and your larger furniture,” suggests Kate Wiseman, principal landscape designer at Sage Outdoor Designs in San Diego.

 Form is one of the most distinguishing features of architecture and interior design styles.
-Georgian, Colonial and Italianate architecture reveres symmetry, while Victorian, Queen Anne and contemporary houses are decidedly asymmetrical.
-Modern interior design verges on minimalism, while traditional design has more ornamentation.
+Georgian, Colonial and Italianate architecture reveres symmetry, while Victorian, Queen Anne, and contemporary houses are decidedly asymmetrical.
+Modern interior design verges on minimalism, while the traditional design has more ornamentation.

 Matters of form apply to every design decision, from your overall layout to decorative elements.
 Whereas loose, informal groupings complement a shabby chic aesthetic, a traditional design scheme begs for a “tight, tailored, orderly layout,” Hursthouse says.